 We serve simple food, done well and made from the best local ingredients.
 We are extraordinarily lucky to live in a region rich with amazing agricultural land and small farmers that are committed to providing world class meats, produce, and dairy.
 We use only grass fed beef sourced directly from Maryland small family farms.

-Boxcar began life as a food truck (or more specifically a trailer), quickly growing to two trucks, and then finally our current iteration of two trucks and the Brunswick brick and mortar location.
+Boxcar began life as a food truck (or more specifically a trailer), quickly growing to two trucks, and then finally our current iteration of one truck and two brick and mortar locations - Brunswick, MD and Frederick, MD.
 The restaurant now serves high-quality Great Falls ice cream made in Maryland from Maryland milk.
 Our Frederick location is steps within Downtown Frederick, which our Brunswick location is at the heart of historic downtown, within steps of the MARC commuter train and the C&O Canal Towpath.
-While we currently have limited hours, we hope to expand them soon.

 Grass Fed Beef

 Simply put, grass fed beef is better for the environment, better for the animals, and results in a superior quality product.
 Grass fed beef is produced from cows who are raised exclusively in pastures to graze on their natural diet of – you guessed it – grass!
 Boxcar is proud to only use beef from cows that live their entire lives in the field, as opposed to most commercially raised cattle which consume a diet of grain for the last 5-8 months of their lives.